Density of group languages in shift spaces: Introduction

 We restrict our attention to \emph{group languages}, i.e.~languages recognized by morphisms onto finite groups: by fixing a morphism $\varphi\from A^*\to G$ onto a finite group $G$, we consider a language of the form $L=\varphi^{-1}(K)$, $K\subseteq G$.
-The key idea in this paper is that the density can be expressed in terms of limits of \emph{ergodic sums in a skew product} (cf.~\cref{t:first-main}), allowing us to show that it exists and calculate it whenever the skew product is ergodic.
-Indeed, given the shift space $X$ with an ergodic measure $\mu$, we relate the density $\delta_\mu(L)$ with the structure of the skew product between $X$ and $G$, denoted $G\rtimes X$, where the skewing function is the \emph{cocycle} determined by $\varphi$, and where we equip $G\rtimes X$ with the product measure $\nu\times\mu$, where $\nu$ is the uniform probability measure on $G$.
+The density of the languages of this form can be understood using a \emph{skew product} (sometimes called a \emph{group extension}), which, briefly put, is a dynamical system built from a group $G$, together with a dynamical system acting on $G$.
+In our case, we consider a first dynamical system, a shift $X$ over $A$ which supports a measure $\mu$, which is then enriched through an action on a finite group $G$ defined via a morphism $\varphi$.
+This yields a further dynamical system, the skew product, which is governed both by the dynamics of the original system $X$, and by the algebraic structure of the group $G$.
+A precise definition of the skew products used in this paper may be found at the beginning of Section~\ref{s:skew}.
+The key idea in this paper is that the density can be expressed in terms of limits of \emph{ergodic sums in a skew product} (cf.~Theorem~\ref{t:first-main}).
+This allows us to show that the density always exists and, under suitable conditions, to calculate it.
+This approach is strongly related with foundational work by Furstenberg, Veech, Schmidt, and Zimmer (among others) on ergodic properties of skew products~\cite{Furstenberg1961,Veech1969,Veech1975,Schmidt1977,Zimmer1976}.
+Veech's work in particular is concerned with a special case of the very same notion of density studied here, and it played a key role in guiding our investigation.

-Our first main result, stated in \cref{s:skew} as \cref{t:deltagroup}, consists of a simple formula for the density when the product measure $\nu\times\mu$ on $G\rtimes X$ is ergodic.
-The formula resembles an earlier result of Hansel and Perrin within the setting of Bernoulli measures (\cite{Hansel1983}, Theorem 3).
+Given a shift space $X$ with an ergodic measure $\mu$, one of our main results relates the density $\delta_\mu(L)$ with ergodic measures on the skew product between $X$ and $G$, denoted $G\skewprod _{\varphi}X$, where the skewing function is the \emph{cocycle} determined by $\varphi$ (a skewing function which depends only on the symbol at the zero coordinate of elements of the shift).
+We say that a measure $\bar\mu$ on the skew product \emph{projects to} $\mu$ if $\bar\mu(G\times B) = \mu(B)$ for every measurable $B\subseteq X$.